xwmx/notes-app-cli/README.md

 ## Quirks and Limitations

-- Requires macOS 10.14 Mojave and earlier ([broken in 10.15 Calatina](https://github.com/xwmx/notes-app-cli/issues/1)).
+- Requires macOS 10.14 Mojave and earlier ([broken in 10.15 Calatina](https://github.com/xwmx/notes-app-cli/issues/1)),
+  or macOS 14 Sonoma and higher.
 - Notes.app must be open. `notes-app` will open it in background if it's not already open.
 - Attachments are not supported.
 Apple doesn't provide easy access to